pacofeng/frontendmaster-webpack-4-fundamentals/README.md

     }
 };
 ```
-* webpack-dev-server: A development server that provides live reloading.
+* **webpack-dev-server**: A development server that provides live reloading.
 This should be used for development only.
 ```
 npm install webpack-dev-server -D
 ```